arno-di-loreto/apihandyman.io/_includes/_everydayapis/discount.md

-Use mllauret discount code to get 50% off until the 16th of February!
+use <em>mllauretlt</em> discount code to get 50% off until the 21th of February